satyakonmsft/skype-docs/Skype/UCWA/LocationRequiredEnum_ref.md

 ---
-Title: LocationRequiredEnum for Skype for Business 2015
+title: LocationRequiredEnum for Skype for Business 2015
+description: "LocationRequiredEnum is an enumeration of location required values.
+The values include Disclaimer, No, and Yes."
 ---
 # LocationRequiredEnum